Comments

 by PeraclesPlease on Thu, 04/30/2020 - 2:00am

 And no success goes unpunished (for a woman).
-From Ryan /The Hill, mid-2015, setting the tone:
+From Ryan Cooper/The Cooper mid-2015, setting the tone:

 by PeraclesPlease on Thu, 04/30/2020 - 2:27am